bambooforest/salos/BivalTyp.md

 - How many rows does it contain?

 - Which variables are you likely to use for statistical analysis and which we probably won’t need for it?

 (When a dataset has many variables it might be more convenient to work with a smaller version of it containing just what you need.)

-# Select what you need with \`select()\`\`
+# `select` what you need

 The dataset `valency` contains a lot of textual data (examples and their translations), which won’t be used for any statistical analysis.